Azure-Samples/azure-serverless-iot-button/README.md

 ## Pre-requisites

-The sample assumes the following are already ready:
+The sample assumes the following are already installed and prepared:

 * [Visual Studio 2017 (any edition) with the Cloud workload included](https://www.visualstudio.com/downloads/)
 * [An Azure Subscription (free trial works great)](https://azure.microsoft.com/en-us/free/)